Achievable logoAchievable logo

 Law of mass action

-This principle underlies how equilibrium constants are derived.
+This principle underlies the derivation of equilibrium constants.
 It states that the rate of a reaction depends on the concentrations (or activities) of the reacting substances.
-For a generic reaction
+For a generic reaction:

 kforward[A]a[B]b=kreverse[C]c[D]d